9 Upgrades to Windproof Your Roof

 Master these roof-installation details to keep asphalt shingles on and rain out of your house.

 Synopsis: You have one chance to protect a roof against the elements: during installation.
 This article details nine methods for making an asphalt-shingle roof more weather-resistant—improving the drip edge, using adhesive at the edges, maximizing nail placement, eliminating the overhang, selecting the right shingles, using better nails, securing the hip and ridge, getting the right ridge vent, and using roof cement as a cold-weather backup.
+You can watch the related webinar for additional information.

 Asphalt shingles are getting better all the time, but the elements can still get the best of them.
 Nor’easters, hurricanes, and even heavy winds can blow shingles off a roof, leaving a house vulnerable to leaks.
 Roofs in high-wind regions—areas that experience wind gusts greater than 90 mph according to FEMA— are the most susceptible to this type of damage.
 We can’t control the weather, but we can take measures to make a new asphalt-shingle roof more wind resistant.